 DeCoppet Razor Cancels of Switzerland – 34.3MB download.

-This exhibit won the Grand Multiframe Award at PIPEX 2017 in Portland, OR and was shown at StampShow 2017 in Richmond VA.
+This exhibit won a Large Gold and the Grand Multiframe Award at PIPEX 2017 in Portland, OR, and was shown at the Champion of Champions, StampShow 2017 in Richmond VA.

 The exhibit in various forms has won over 10 Gold Awards since 2007, including Stampshow 2007, Garfield-Perry 2008, WESTPEX 2012, CHICAGOPEX 2012, and PIPEX 2015.